 Psychodynamic Treatment is Open-Ended

 Sessions in psychodynamic therapy are typically open-ended and exploratory, while I provide a non-directive, empathetic, and supportive environment in which you can freely express your thoughts and emotions.
-Other treatments have more structure and direction.
+Other types of therapy have more structure and direction.

 Insight and Self-awareness